e271828e/Flight.jl/docs/notes/design/framework_design.md

 4. a trivially checkable **CI invariant**: one evaluation sweep with `T = Dual` fails loudly (`MethodError`/`InexactError` at the offending line) on any Float64-pinning.

-The declaration layer makes this scoping visible per port: continuous components declare outputs as *functions of the sweep scalar* (`output_types(::C, ::Type{T})`, §13.2), so slot types per activity come from evaluating declarations at that `T` — never from substitution machinery or from inference through user code.
+The declaration layer keeps this scoping out of the author's way: declarations are concrete nominal types (§13.2), and slot types per activity come from the framework's leaf walk over them — `Float64` leaves and `Real` type parameters follow the activation scalar on the continuous side, the discrete side pins — never from inference through user code.
+(Safety of the substitution rests on the §14.5 embedding guarantee, v0.20.)

 Scoping (what actually needs genericity — roughly half the type inventory):